-You may name the Center for Public Integrity (Tax 54-1512177) as a beneficiary of your IRA or other qualified retirement benefits.
+You can name the Center for Public Integrity (Tax 54-1512177) as a beneficiary of your IRA or other qualified retirement benefits, i.e., 401(k), 403(b), Keogh or profit-sharing pension plan.
 Donors should consult their tax advisor regarding the tax benefits of such gifts.

 Making a charitable gift from your retirement plan is easy and should not cost you any attorney fees.
-Simply request a change-of-beneficiary form from your plan administrator.
-When you have finished, please return the form to your plan administrator and notify the Center for Public Integrity.
-We can also assist you with the proper language for your beneficiary designation to the Center for Public Integrity.
+Simply complete and submit a change-of-beneficiary form provided to you by your plan administrator.

 Distribution from Your Traditional IRA

-If you are 70½ or older, you can give a give a gift to the Center for Public Integrity as a way to fulfill your required minimum distribution (RMD).
+If you are 70½ or older, you can give a give a gift to the Center for Public Integrity as a means of fulfilling your required minimum distribution (RMD).
 Even if you do not itemize your taxes, the gift distribution will not be considered taxable income.
 You can donate up to $100,000 tax-free annually.